peytontolbert/DynamicAgent/README.md

 - "What is the capital of France?"
 (Response)
 - "Calculate the factorial of 5" (Code Execution)
 - "Create a list of prime numbers up to 100" (Code Execution)
+- "Explain the concept of recursion" (Response)

+The agent will guide you through the process, asking for additional information if needed and confirming when the task is complete.

 To exit the program, simply type 'exit'.

+## Advanced Features

+### Knowledge Import/Export
+The system supports importing and exporting knowledge, allowing for:
+- Bootstrapping the agent with initial knowledge
+- Sharing knowledge between different instances of the agent
+- Backing up and restoring the agent's knowledge base

+### Performance Analytics
+The system tracks various performance metrics, which can be used to:
+- Identify areas for improvement
+- Optimize decision-making processes
+- Track the agent's learning progress over time

 ## Contributing

 Contributions to the Dynamic Agent project are welcome.
 Please ensure to follow the coding standards and submit pull requests for any new features or bug fixes.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## License

+This project is licensed under the MIT License - see the `LICENSE` file for details.

+## Acknowledgments

+- OpenAI for the GPT model used in natural language processing
+- Neo4j for the graph database used in knowledge management
+- All contributors who have helped to improve and expand this project